alexjackhughes/from-a-to-z/README.md

 We then take that imagery, split them into thousands of images, and then use AI to search for landmarks and other features that are present in [Manuscript 512](https://en.wikipedia.org/wiki/Manuscript_512).

+I also include a journal.md file of my thought process as I was going through it.

 ## Features

 - Automated download of Sentinel-2 L2A scenes with configurable cloud cover thresholds